cyrildever/feistel/README.md

 So, for example, you should always use the `Bytes()` method of the result to write bytes directly to your files, instead of the `String()` method which should only be used when displaying (to a screen, to stdout, ...) or use `String(true)` with the risk of having to print unreadable characters if the underlying bytes don't have values within the 33 to 126 range.

 Regarding the equality, keep in mind that this is due to the fact that the `len()` function in Go doesn't actually count the number of characters of a string but the length of its underlying byte slice.
-If the string uses characters that a multiple-byte encoded, then the `len()` function won't return the correct number of actual characters.
+If the string uses characters that is multiple-byte encoded, then the `len()` function won't return the correct number of actual characters.

 ### Other implementations